alxbl/segfault-2012/public/articles/en/hello-world.md

 and I hope you'll find it in you to hit the RSS subscription button!
 I promise I won't spam!

-The site is still in it's very early stages, and a lot of work still needs to be done before I am satisfied with its quality.
+The site is still in its very early stages, and a lot of work still needs to be done before I am satisfied with its quality.
 My current top priorities are getting the **comment system** done and fully **localizing** the site (including this content I'm producing) to Japanese.
 Once that is done, I will be able to